Julian/cardboard/docs/rules/card_types.rst

 301.7
 -----

-If a non-Equipment permanent has an ability that :ref:ers to the "equipped creature," that phrase doesn't refer to any creature.
+If a non-Equipment permanent has an ability that refers to the "equipped creature," that phrase doesn't refer to any creature.
 Similarly, a non-Fortification permanent that has an ability that refers to the "fortified land" doesn't refer to any land.

 .. _creatures: